DylDevs/ETS2-Lane-Assist-Mockup/README.md

 All credits go to Tumppi066, he made the real ETS2 Lane Assist program and inspired me to start coding. <br>
 Of course thanks to the developers of the modules. <br> I had a ton of fun making this program, and I cant wait to spend hours more making 2.0.

+EDIT: I have since become a developer for the actual ETS2LA program.
+Looking back at the code for this project, it really, really sucks.
+When I made this I barely knew what a function was.
+I will no longer be maintaining this project and 2.0 will never happen unless I get bored.